-The Plymouth rock is a very popular breed in the United Kingdom and the United States of America as an old, dual purpose breed.
-A friendly and hardy bird the Plymouth Rock was originally used to produced commercial broilers.
-This breed demonstrates great mothering skills.
-Producing on average 160-180 eggs per year the Plymouth is an ideal bird for beginners.
+The Plymouth rock is a very popular breed in the United Kingdom and the United States of America.
+It is a friendly, hardy, dual purpose breed, which was originally used to produce commercial broilers.
+This breed demonstrates great mothering skills and on average produces 160-180 eggs per year.
+Due to these qualities, the Plymouth is an ideal bird for beginners.

->

-> Generally, Plymouth Rocks are not aggressive, and tame quite easily.
-They are docile and may show broodiness.
-The hens usually make good mothers.
+Plymouth Rocks tame quite easily because they are generally not aggressive.
 However, some males and females are big and active enough to be quite a problem if they become aggressive.

->

-> Soft feather – heavy
+Soft feather – heavy

 Barred (white with bluish tinge), black, buff, Columbian(restricts black pigmentation to neck striping, wing markings and tail) and white.

 |Cock||3.4 – 4.3 Kg|